malcalevak/wp-slimbox2/readme.txt

 I only know English, but as of v.0.9.4 the plugin supports localization using PO and MO files, just like WordPress.<br />
 A copy of the POT file to use in your translations can be found in the languages directory as wp-slimbox2.pot.<br />
 If you're willing to provide a translation I'd be more than happy to include it.
 The NEXT, PREV, and Close buttons can be translated as well.<br />
-If you've translated the plugin please let me know by posting on our <a href="http://pixopoint.com/forum/index.php?board=6.0">support forums</a>.<br />
+If you've translated the plugin or would like to find out more please let me know by posting on our <a href="http://pixopoint.com/forum/index.php?topic=1383.0">support forums</a>.<br />
-A note to those using a translation - YOU MUST UPDATE YOUR SETTINGS after setting your locale or your local images will not update.<br />

 = Why should I use this plugin? =